Links on SoundGuys may earn us a commission. Learn more.

 The speaker can easily be held in one hand and pairs quickly via NFC or standard Bluetooth methods.
-Its IPX4 water-resistant certification means you can splash and spill water on it without issue so long as it’s not completely submerged.
+Its IPX4 rating means you can splash and spill water on it without issue so long as it’s not completely submerged.

-Even though this is a portable speaker, it pumps out loud, clear sound with excellent midrange and treble reproduction.
+Even though this is a portable speaker, it pumps out loud, clear sound with accurate midrange and treble reproduction.
 When you’re on the go, you can alternate between your phone and a friend’s thanks to multipoint connectivity, meaning anyone can play DJ.

 As with everything, there are a few drawbacks to the Color II: the battery life lasts just over seven hours at 50% volume, which isn’t great seeing how it takes three hours to complete a charge cycle.
 What’s more, connectivity hiccups do occur when outside but again, the 3.5mm input remedies any potential streaming issues.

 If you want a solid portable speaker that emits clear audio, the SoundLink Color is a stylish, compact choice.

 Home audio enthusiasts should get the Bose Smart Soundbar 300

 When it comes to home audio, it seems you can never spend enough.
 Soundbars and multi-channel systems can be astronomically priced, which can quickly burn a hole through anyone’s pockets.
 Fortunately among the best Bose speakers is the Bose Smart Soundbar 300.
 It’s an entry-level home audio solution that’s easy to install and markedly improves audio quality compared to generic TV speakers.

 The Smart Soundbar 300 has its issues: users have noted the limited treble, mid, and bass EQ and that a lack of room correction can be difficult to wrangle.
 Also, sound quality varies depending on where you’re seated relative to the soundbar.
 This is something we personally experienced with a similarly designed product, the Fluance AB40.